Teresa van Lieshout: 2021 coup plot

-Other activities

-Van Lieshout is a deregistered teacher.
-She has a Master of Education from the University of Notre Dame Australia.
-Her registration as a teacher was cancelled in April 2015.
-She claimed this was done by the government to destroy her political career.
-Van Lieshout has published four non-fiction books.

-In 2014, after police dropped the investigation into historical rape claims against Australian Labor Party leader Bill Shorten, van Lieshout published a video expressing support for the accuser and claiming that "the male gender is not morally fit to be politicians or police officers".
-In 2016, van Lieshout organised a petition to stop the Commonwealth Bank of Australia from closing its branch in the suburb of Brighton-Le-Sands.
-In 2018, a member of Ordo Templi Orientis successfully sued a woman for defamation after she shared a video made by van Lieshout in which van Lieshout accuses the group of being Satanic pedophiles.

-Views
+Political positions

 Van Lieshout has campaigned on a platform of banning psychiatry.
-This is due to her brother being involuntarily institutionalised after he was diagnosed with schizophrenia.
+She has said this stems from her brother being involuntarily institutionalised after he was diagnosed with schizophrenia.
 She claims he was nearly killed after being pumped full of drugs.
 She supports the policy of sending asylum seekers to the immigration detention facilities of Christmas Island, Manus Island, and Nauru.
 She wants all Islamic schools to be closed.

 Van Lieshout is against same-sex marriage, preferring civil unions instead.
-During the COVID-19 pandemic, van Lieshout has given speeches at anti-lockdown protests.
+During the COVID-19 pandemic, Van Lieshout has given speeches at anti-lockdown protests.
 She has also sold fake "mask exemption badges".
 Van Lieshout has been described as being far-right.

+In 2014, after police dropped the investigation into historical rape claims against Australian Labor Party leader Bill Shorten, Van Lieshout published a video expressing support for the accuser and claiming that "the male gender is not morally fit to be politicians or police officers".
+In 2016, Van Lieshout organised a petition to stop the Commonwealth Bank of Australia from closing its branch in the suburb of Brighton-Le-Sands.

+Personal life

+Van Lieshout is a deregistered teacher.
+Her registration as a teacher was cancelled in April 2015.
+She claimed this was done by the government to destroy her political career.
+Van Lieshout has published four non-fiction books.